 One subject which has been enthusiastically received by both students and instructors is culture, and more specifically, differences in cultures and the reason for these differences.

--Why would a female in some Asian countries be more reluctant to get a perm than in western countries?
+-Why would a female in some cultures be more reluctant to get a perm than in other ones?

 -Why do Asian students seem to excel so well in Math compared to American students?